 As a certified Home Equity Conversion Mortgage Specialist, I have years of experience in the reverse mortgage field, and I enjoy educating mature homeowners and their families about reverse mortgages.
 I have provided some information below on how reverse mortgage loans are insured, but please feel free to contact me for more information.

 FHA requires a Mortgage Insurance Premium (MIP) to be collected at closing and during the life of the loan.
 These premiums are charged to the borrower's loan balance.
-The upfront Mortgage Insurance Premium (MIP) is calculated at 2.0% of your home's appraised value or a maximum of $679,650 (the national lending limit cap of $679,650).
-For example, a home appraised at $275,000 would have a one-time upfront FHA insurance premium of $5,500.
-The ongoing FHA insurance premiums are .5% (one-half of one-percent) of each month's calculated outstanding loan balance.
+The upfront Mortgage Insurance Premium (MIP) is calculated using your home's appraised value or a maximum of $726,525 (the national lending limit cap of $726,525) and is charged at closing.
+The ongoing FHA insurance premiums are calculated using each month's outstanding loan balance.

 This insurance provides the following protections and peace of mind for borrowers and their children: